How to Repopulate the Gut

-We talk about the value of giving an enema and how it has helped many children (and adults!).
+When angry, many times it is possible to correct the gut and experience improvement.
+Please view our article of “Discipline or a Bad Gut” .
+Additionally, we break down the steps of giving an enema because it helps many children (and adults!).
 But have you ever thought about a way to repopulate your gut?
-It is like an enema except different.
-Very beneficial…periodically, so let’s discuss further.
+It is like an enema except a different approach.

 However, when there are acute issues and an enema helps detox, it is important to also repopulate the gut.
 It is just an immune boost every once in a while.

-In case you didn’t read our article on enemas, here, please note we find it important to take mineral supplements and Amino Acids.
+With enemas, we find it critical to take mineral supplements and Amino Acids.
 As you flush out your gut, good microbiota can come out along with the bad microbiota.
-By orally taking these food supplements, we ensure our body replenishes with the “building blocks” needed to support recovery.
+When you orally taking these food supplements, we ensure our body replenishes with the “building blocks” needed to support recovery.

 The Case for an Implant/Supplant